Doaba: Manjki

 It is not clear if the area takes its name from the Manj tribe which once held the track around Nakodar or the name is related to the condition of the land.
-However, the Manj Rajputs did hold a large tract in the south west of Jallandhar district stretching between Talwan, Nakodar and Malsian (to the west of Nakodar city).
-On this basis, it is unlikely that the name derives from the condition of the land and is more likely to be linked to the Manj Rajputs.
-Traditionally, the area to the west of Grand Trunk Road is considered to be Manjki and accordingly, any references to other areas need to be investigated.
-The lines between the subdivisions are not clear cut but are general guides.
+The Manj Rajputs held a large tract in the south west of Jallandhar district stretching between Talwan, Nakodar and Malsian (to the west of Nakodar city).

-The Manjki was one of the most developed areas of Punjab owing to its proximity to the established city of Jalandhar and its locality to the Sutlej bearing fertile soil for the relatively consistent plaine.
-After 1947, this region experienced large scale emigration to Northern nations such as the UK, Canada and the US and consequently has the highest NRI count in the Indian Punjab Region.
-As a result of these developments, there has been considerable NRI investment into this area of Punjab which has resulted in comparative economic prosperity in this region.

-A Large Muslim tribe of Arains was settled in Doaba region before 1947 especially in Jalandhar district and All Punjab.

 The Arains were mainly settled in Phagwara, Nakodar, Kotla Nihang, Daulatpur and Noorpur.
 They were landholders of big agricultural tracts in the region.
 After partition almost all Arain population migrated from Jalandhar to Faisalabad (formerly Lyallpur), Bahawalpur, Rawalpindi and Lahore districts of Pakistan.

-In the present day, Hinduism and Sikhism predominate as the main religions of the region.
-Before partition, the area had a sizeable Muslim majority, which led to the Muslim League hoping that the Jalandhar division would be allotted to Pakistan.
+Hinduism and Sikhism are the main religions of the region.
+Before partition, the area had a sizeable Muslim majority, which led the Muslim League to hope that the Jalandhar division would be allotted to Pakistan.

-The majority of Muslims of this area after partition moved to the Faisalabad (formerly Lyallpur) district of Pakistan, though a small minority opted instead for the urban centers of Lahore and Rawalpindi.
-A reasonable number of Sikhs and Hindus from the Lyallpur district were relocated in the Doaba region, especially in Manjki.
+The majority of Muslims of this area after partition moved to the Faisalabad (formerly Lyallpur) district of Pakistan, and a small minority opted instead for the urban centers of Lahore and Rawalpindi.
+Some Sikhs and Hindus from the Lyallpur district were relocated in the Doaba region, especially in Manjki.